Zendesk Marketplace

 Authorize Zendesk access

-Inside Zendesk, click Authorize on the yellow banner.
-This creates the secure OAuth connection from your Zendesk to Flint's servers.
+Inside Zendesk, click Authorize on the yellow banner, then allow access on the Zendesk OAuth screen.
+This creates the secure connection from your Zendesk to Flint's servers.

 2 Agent configuration